tc39/notes/meetings/2017-09/sept-28.md

 MF: I don't object to stage 1, but don't believe that we'll be able to come up with a syntax that makes this proposal viable.

-LBR: I agree with Michael.
+LEO: I agree with Michael.

 ## 12.iii.c import.meta for stage 3